A collection of my tiny but useful Emacs Lisp code.

 light.
 You replace it with your favorite app.

 (defun light-set-value () "Set light value directly inside Emacs" (interactive) (let* ((current-value (s-trim (shell-command-to-string "light -G"))) (light-value (read-string "Set Value: " current-value))) (start-process "" nil "light" "-S" light-value)))

 I use this function to know what day some events happen.

-Often times I need fast reply of some issue in Github.
-Opening github everytime is costly (bandwith and time).
+Often I need a fast reply to some issue in Github.
+Opening GitHub every time is costly (bandwidth and time).

 pass to store my credential, so I use

 (defun ask-github () "GET Github notification API." (let* ((github-pass (password-store-get-field "code/github" "token")) (archive-response (request "https://api.github.com/notifications?all" :parser 'json-read :headers `(("Authorization" . ,(concat "token" " " github-pass)) ("Content-Type" . "application/json")) :sync t)) (data (request-response-data archive-response)) (status (request-response-status-code archive-response))) (if (eq status 200) data 404))) (defun github-show-notification () "Check if Github notification exist without opening browser Reduce Distraction." (interactive) (let ((result (ask-github))) (if (not (equal result 404)) (if (equal result ') (message "No notification.") (message "Yey, You have notification!")) (message "Request failed"))))